 The 5.83inch e-Paper HAT works with SPI bus, so the first step we are going to do is to enable the SPI.

-1. Power up your Raspberry Pi and connect though SSH or HDMI to your Raspberry Pi.
+1. Power up your Raspberry Pi and connect through SSH or HDMI to your Raspberry Pi.
 Then, go to raspi-config, which is a configuration tool in Raspbian that enables you to configure various settings of your Raspbian installation, such as the keyboard layout, the timezone, the password for the pi user, the SSH access, etc.

 2. Enable SPI interface by going to: